davetaz/nigeria-map/README.md

 ##Embedding the map in a document

-You don't need to do anything, the code is already suitable for embedding, see [this example](embed_test.html).
+You don't need to do anything, the code is already suitable for embedding, see [this example](embed_test.html), and [this](http://digital-contraptions-imaginarium.github.io/Burkina-Faso-map/embed_test.html) is how it looks like.

 ##Licence